Special Hamiltonian $S^1$-actions on symplectic 4-manifolds: Introduction and main results

-For $n\in \N\cup\{ 0\}$ Let $\cW_n\subset\C^3$ denote the Stein surface defined by the equation
+For $n\in \N\cup\{ 0\}$ let $\cW_n\subset\C^3$ denote the Stein surface defined by the equation

 Let $\omega_n$ denote the standard symplectic structure on $\C^3$ restricted to $\cW_n$.
-It is known that for $n>0$ $\cW_n$ is topologically the plumbing of $n$ copies of cotangent bundles $T^*S^2$ of type $A_n$, and $\cW_0$ is symplectomorphic to the standard symplectic 4-space.
+It is known that for $n>0$ $\cW_n$ is topologically the plumbing of $n$ copies of cotangent bundles $T^*S^2$ (of Lagrangian spheres) of type $A_n$ \cite{Wu}, and $\cW_0$ is symplectomorphic to the standard symplectic 4-space.

-\begin{prop} Let $\tilde{\eG}$ denote the $S^1$-action on $\C^3$ defined by
+\begin{prop} Let $\tilde{\Theta}$ denote the $S^1$-action on $\C^3$ defined by